ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Refreshing your sensitive information database

 You can refresh your sensitive information database weekly.
-You can either refresh your .csv file manually, or use [Windows Task Scheduler](https://docs.microsoft.com/windows/desktop/TaskSchd/task-scheduler-start-page) to schedule a weekly refresh.
-The following procedure describes how to refresh the data manually.

-1.
+When your .csv file is refreshed, make sure to use the EDM Upload Tool to re-index the sensitive data and re-upload the indexed data (steps 5-7 in [Part 2](#part-2-install-and-use-the-edm-upload-agent-tool)).

 ## Related articles